byt3bl33d3r/DOUBLETAP/README.md

 Additionally:

 - HTTP/2 requests are not supported. [mitmproxy](https://mitmproxy.org/) doesn't have the ability to redirect HTTP/2 connections (yet).
 However, AWS API Gateway does support HTTP/2 and Websocket connections so mitmproxy just needs to catch up.
-- Incredibly, if the end service you're trying access uses AWS API Gateway, the proxying won't work.
+- Incredibly, if the end service you're trying access uses legitimately uses AWS API Gateway, the proxying won't work.
 It's like a cloud Judo move.
 Thankfully, not a lot of things use AWS API Gateway as I've only ran into this once in a year or so of using this.

 ## Use Cases